 Get this Brief Guide to Imaginative Education.
 You might also read about Ideas Foundational to IE to learn more about the IE approach.
 Here is a range of different lessons and units that were developed using cognitive tools.
 IERG members have also developed different guides for teacher planning which you can access here.

 Read Three Toolkits To Help Maximize Student Engagement for an introduction to “cognitive toolkits”.
-Or learn about each cognitive tool and get resources for immediate use through the Tools of Imagination Series on the imaginED blog.
+Or learn about each cognitive tool and get resources for immediate use through the Tips For Imaginative Educators Series on the imaginED blog.
 The notion of “kinds of understanding” is new for many educators.
 Put Engagement First: Think Differently About Your Students is a post that introduces that concept.